ALEHACKsp/LobbySimulatorCompanion/README.md

     to open the default browser on the host's Steam profile page.
 * Re-position the overlay:
   * Double-click to lock/unlock the overlay for dragging.

+## How does it work?
+LOOP uses a packet capture library to detect STUN packets from any peer-to-peer connection in order to determine who you're connected to and get ping from.
+It also uses an encrypted file for storing user-provided data.

 # How to Install and Use?